open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 invoke [create plugin](#create-plugin) on the registered component provider with the configuration `properties` determined during `parse`.

+Given the inherent differences across languages, the details of extension component mechanisms are likely to vary to a greater degree than is the case with other APIs defined by OpenTelemetry.
+This is to be expected and is acceptable so long as the implementation results in the defined behaviors.

 #### Component Provider

 A component provider is responsible for interpreting configuration and returning